 Some will look yellow, and some others will look white, but you can make them uniform with quick editing.

 You can do most of the work using the Local Adjustment Brush in Lightroom.
-For the most accurate selection, you can use a Luminance or Colour Range Mask.
+For the most accurate selection, you can use a Luminance or Color Range Mask.

-For a sequence of windows that differs in colour, you can use the Clone Stamp or select and replace the window’s interior in Photoshop.
+For a sequence of windows that differs in color, you can use the Clone Stamp or select and replace the window’s interior in Photoshop.

-For the garden and exteriors, you can also remove the colour cast in some cases.
+For the garden and exteriors, you can also remove the color cast in some cases.
 Especially for plants, a neutral light can look better.